GeoscienceAustralia/sira/README.md

     python sira/sira_bk.py simulation_setup/config_ps_X.conf

 #### Run tests
-To run tests one case use either `nose` or unittest like the following from the first level `sira` directory:
+To run tests one can use either `nose` or `unittest` like the following from the first level `sira` directory:

     cd sira  # and not cd sira/sira python -m unittest discover tests